NeedsAUsername/food-picker-api/notes.md

-For Future Reference, so I don't forget:
+For Future Reference, so I don't forget: for environments/production.rb , we need to add this for devise: config.action_mailer.default_url_options = {host: future_website_url}
-In config/initializers/cors.rb, we need to add origins to the origins list when we deploy to Heroku.